I'm a member

 Congenital long QT syndrome (LQTS) is an inherited disorder characterized by the lengthening of the repolarization phase of the ventricular action potential, increasing the risk of arrhythmic events, such as torsades de pointes, which may in turn result in syncope and sudden cardiac death.
 Management has focused on the use of beta blockers as first-line treatment, with pacemakers or implantation cardioverter defibrillators (ICD) as second-line therapy.

 Frequently, syncope or sudden death occurs during physical exertion or emotional excitement, and thus LQTS has received some publicity regarding evaluation of adolescents for participation in sports.
-In addition, LQTS may be considered when a long QT interval is incidentally observed on an EKG.
-Diagnostic criteria for LQTS have been established, which focus on EKG findings and clinical and family history (i.e., Schwartz criteria, see following section, "Clinical Diagnosis").
+In addition, LQTS may be considered when a long QT interval is incidentally observed on an ECG.
+Diagnostic criteria for LQTS have been established, which focus on ECG findings and clinical and family history (i.e., Schwartz criteria, see following section, "Clinical Diagnosis").
 However, measurement of the QT interval is not well standardized, and in some cases, patients may be considered borderline cases.

 The Schwartz criteria are commonly used as a diagnostic scoring system for LQTS.
 The most recent version of this scoring system is shown in the table below.
 A score of 4 or greater indicates a high probability that LQTS is present; a score of 2-3, a moderate-to-high probability; and a score of 1 or less indicates a low probability of the disorder.
 Prior to the availability of genetic testing, it was not possible to test the sensitivity and specificity of this scoring system; therefore, the accuracy of this scoring system is ill-defined.